-In the end, I just want contours to complicate, colors to thicken, detail to be detailed, at last.
+I suppose what I want are contours

+to complicate, colors to thicken, detail to be detailed, at last.

-I want a poem that crunches and pops, also melts, also turns out to be something you can pound with a shoe or throw a rock at.
+I want a song that crunches and pops, turns out to be something you can pound with a shoe or throw a rock at.